Cryptology: Encode and Decode Secret Messages

 (4.)
 The elements of the decoding matrix must be integers only.

-Fractions and Decimals will not be used.
+Fractions and Decimals will are not acceptable.

 (5.)
 The elements of the decoded message must be non-negative integers only.